Skip to content

 Do not use localhost/127.0.0.1 in local_nb_nodes.json

-Even if the local node API(s) you are federating over are running on the same host machine as your federation API, you cannot use localhost for the ApiURL and instead have to provide a network-accessible URL or IP address.
+Even if the local node API(s) you are federating over are running on the same host machine as your federation API, you cannot use localhost for the "ApiURL" and must instead provide a network-accessible URL, IP address, or container name.
 For an example, see the configuration for the node called "My Institute" above.

 Nodes that do not need to be manually configured